Staff smile for a photo in front of the Minneapolis American Indian Center building.

-The Minneapolis American Indian Center has a rich history as one of the first urban Native centers in the country, providing services and a communal gathering space often unavailable to Native people living in cities.
-The center opened on Franklin Avenue in 1975 in response to the flood of Native people moving from reservations to cities thanks to federal relocation policies that promoted jobs and community in urban areas.
-The center was initially formed by community members, and we continue this legacy today with a majority American Indian leadership and staffing.
+The Minneapolis American Indian Center has deep community roots as one of the first urban Native centers in the country, providing services and a central gathering space for Native people in the Twin Cities.
+The center opened on Franklin Avenue in 1975 in response to the flood of people moving from reservations to cities due to federal relocation policies that promoted jobs and community in urban areas.

 A renovation to support future generations

-- Added more than 20,000 square feet to the building, including a new kitchen and dining space for Gatherings Cafe, a new conference room, and central rotunda.
+• Added more than 20,000 square feet to the building, including a new kitchen and dining space for Gatherings Cafe, a new conference room, and central rotunda.

-- Improved energy and electrical efficiency.
+• Improved energy and electrical efficiency.

-- Updated technology and accessibility.
+• Updated technology and accessibility.

-- Added and improved program spaces, including the addition of the Best Buy Teen Tech Center for our youth.
+• Added and improved program spaces, including the addition of the Best Buy Teen Tech Center for our youth.

-- Added a new fitness center space and improvements to the gymnasium.
+• Added a new fitness center space and improvements to the gymnasium.

 Watch the video below by Loeffler Construction and Consulting to learn more about the renovation and to see the space.